microsoft/datashaper/javascript/schema/docs/schema.api.md

 // Warning: (ae-missing-release-tag) "EraseArgs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export interface EraseArgs extends InputColumnListArgs {
+export interface EraseArgs extends InputColumnArgs {
     // (undocumented)
     value: Value;
 }